Bishop Wilton

-The village has a local shop, a small primary school, an art gallery with screen printing workshop, and the Fleece Inn public house.
+The village has a community-run shop, which opened in 2020, a small primary school, an art gallery with screen printing workshop, and the Fleece Inn public house.

+Church

 St Edith's, the medieval Church of England parish church, is dedicated to Edith of Wilton.
 The church was restored in 1858–59 with internal embellishment to designs by J. L. Pearson.
 It was designated a Grade I listed building in January 1967 and is now recorded in the National Heritage List for England, maintained by Historic England.
 The church is on the Sykes Churches Trail devised by the East Yorkshire Churches Group.

-Around the village there are walks on the Wolds with views across the Vale of York.

 In 2024, the village was named one of the "best secret villages" in the UK to live in by The Times newspaper.